Breina/MC-ticker/README.md

 1. They're all called redstone simulators.
 2. They view 2 layers of blocks at once.

-I'm not following either of these treds.
+I'm not following either of these trends.
 Because this simulator will simulate everything, not just redstone.
 It would take a lot more work to provide graphics for cases where the block is above and such, so I just chose not to.